StudioCrash/betterer-mirrorer.py/README.md

 # betterer-mirrorer.py
 This is an rsync style python script to mirror the contents of one directory to another, while ignoring DS_Store, spotlight, and trash.

+It will prompt user for source and destination in interactive mode, but if supplied arguments, the first argument will be interpreted as the source after a space the second argument will be interpreted as the destination.

 It accepts command-line options like:
     1. source
     2. destination